How to Install Google Chrome on Debian 12 or 11

 sudo apt update

-You can resolve conflicts between different Google Chrome versions by carefully managing your source list files.
+Managing your source list files carefully can resolve conflicts between different Google Chrome versions.
 This allows your system to continue receiving updates for all installed browser versions without interference.

 Conclusion